 Steering Committee

 The Middle States Accreditation Steering Committee provides leadership, oversight, and coordination for the institution’s self-study process.
 The committee ensures that all aspects of the self-study align with the Middle States Commission on Higher Education Standards for Accreditation, institutional priorities, and strategic goals.
 The Steering Committee serves as the central decision-making and coordination body for the self-study.
-Co-led by Terry-Ann Jones, Deputy Provost for Undergraduate Education, and Yenny Anderson, Associate Vice President for Institutional Data, the committee includes key university leaders and representatives, such as Nathan Urban, Provost, Chris Cook, Interim Vice President for Finance and Administration, Dan Warner, Vice Provost for Admissions, Mark Erickson, Interim Vice President for Strategic Initiatives, Chris Halladay, Associate Vice President, and a Faculty Senate Representative.
+Co-led by Terry-Ann Jones, Deputy Provost for Undergraduate Education, and Yenny Anderson, Associate Vice President for Institutional Data, the committee includes key university leaders and representatives, such as Nathan Urban, Provost, Chris Cook, Vice President for Finance and Administration, Dan Warner, Vice Provost for Admissions, Mark Erickson, Interim Vice President for Strategic Initiatives, Chris Halladay, Associate Vice President, Peter Zeitler, Faculty Senate Chair and Professor of Earth and Environmental Sciences, College of Arts and Sciences, and Faculty members: Brook Sawyer, Associate Dean of Graduate Studies, College of Education, Douglas Mahony, Associate Professor of Management, College of Business, Lawrence Tartaglia, Teaching Associate Professor and Associate Chair for the Department of Biological Sciences, College of Arts and Sciences, Niels Holten-Andersen, Associate Professor of Bioengineering and Materials, P.C.
+Rossin College of Engineering, and Shan Li, Assistant Professor for the Department of Community and Global Health and Department of Education and Human Services.
 This committee guides the overall process, setting priorities, reviewing progress, and addressing challenges.
-The committee is supported by a Project Manager, Lucy Bowen, Director of Administration in the Office of the Provost, and an Assistant Project Manager, Cindy Hart, Project Manager in the Office of the Provost, to manage logistics and maintain momentum.
+The committee is supported by Project Managers, Lucy Bowen, Director of Administration in the Office of the Provost, Heather Huggins, Administrative Specialist in the Office of the Provost, and Hollie Tran, Administrative Coordinator in the Office of Institutional Data, to manage logistics and maintain momentum.

 The Compliance Committee, co-led by Michael Dills-Allen, Registrar, and Alex Dunn, Director of Compliance, is responsible for ensuring that the institution meets all Middle States Commission on Higher Education Requirements of Affiliation and federal compliance obligations.
 This committee will review institutional policies, procedures, and documentation to verify adherence to accreditation and regulatory requirements.
 The inclusion of a Baker Tilly representative emphasizes the focus on external compliance and auditing.